Scott Sykowski, Managing Partner at Gyre Research

 About

-Investment management technology is several distinct disciplines that all must perfectly converge to deliver value to the end user:
+Investment management technology is several distinct disciplines that all must perfectly converge to deliver value to the end user.

-Portfolio analytics.
 Position-level and aggregate exposure, factor loadings, beta and alpha decomposition, sensitivities at the book level, concentration and style/sector/geography slicing, liquidity profile, pre-trade and post-trade what-if analysis.
 The layer the PM actually looks at.

-Portfolio construction and rebalancing analytics.
 Mandate-aware optimization (mean-variance, risk-parity, hierarchical risk parity, CVaR, Black-Litterman with custom views), transaction-cost-aware rebalancing, drift monitoring against model portfolios, tax-aware lot selection, trade-list generation with minimum-ticket and round-lot constraints, integrated with pre-trade compliance and broker-aware cost models.

-The front office.
 OMS and EMS, FIX connectivity to brokers, venues, and dark pools, smart order routing, algo wheels, and the pre-trade compliance layer that has to say “no” in milliseconds.
 Hard problems: latency, correct state under partial fills, modelling the trader’s intent.

-The middle office.
 IBOR keeps the portfolio as the PM sees it; ABOR keeps it as the auditors and fund admin do.
 They disagree on purpose — trade date vs. settle date, economic vs. legal ownership, local vs. base currency, tax-lot treatment — and reconciling them cleanly is where most operational risk hides.
 Real-time P&L, greeks, and exposure live here, alongside post-trade compliance, restricted lists, 1940 Act, UCITS, Reg-T, portfolio margin, leverage, liquidity, and counterparty limits.

-The back office.
 Performance first: GIPS-compliant composite construction and maintenance, time-weighted and money-weighted returns, and Brinson / Brinson-Fachler attribution extended for fixed-income effects (curve, spread, carry, roll-down, selection).
 Then the plumbing underneath: reconciliation against prime brokers, custodians, and fund administrators; corporate actions; security master; pricing waterfalls; collateral; client reporting.
 Unforgiving: every mismatched position or stale price eventually becomes a restated NAV.

-The asset-class surface.
 Equities (common, preferred, ADR, ETF); listed and OTC options (vanilla, exotic, structured) on a working vol surface; futures and futures options with margin mechanics; FX spot, forward, NDF, and option; cash fixed income (UST, TIPS, agencies, IG/HY corporates, munis, sovereigns, EMD) with curve and spread conventions; securitized credit (agency and non-agency MBS, CMBS, ABS, CLO, syndicated loans) with prepayment and default modelling; credit derivatives (single-name and index CDS, CDX, iTraxx, tranches) with hazard-rate and copula models; interest-rate derivatives (IRS, OIS, basis, swaptions, caps, floors, FRAs) on a multi-curve framework and vol cube; inflation (ZC and YoY); total-return swaps; repo; crypto spot and perps.
 The interesting bugs live where two of these meet.

-Single-security analytics.
 The greek and sensitivity stack — delta, gamma, vega, theta, rho, DV01, key-rate duration, convexity, OAS, spread duration, prepay-adjusted yield — plus term-structure models (Hull-White, LMM, SABR), credit models (hazard-rate, structural, copula), and Monte Carlo / PDE / closed-form pricers where each is appropriate.
 The art is knowing which approximations a pre-trade screen tolerates and a risk report does not.

-Portfolio-level risk.
 Historical, parametric, and Monte Carlo VaR; expected shortfall; marginal and component contribution; incremental and reverse stress; factor decomposition (Barra-style and custom a-priori); tracking error, information ratio, Sharpe, Sortino, Calmar, max drawdown, beta, alpha.
 Each answers a different question; conflating them is how risk reports quietly mislead.

-Performance attribution.
 Equity attribution is mostly solved by Brinson-Fachler with sector or style buckets.
 Fixed income is the real work: decomposing return into curve, spread, carry, roll-down, and selection within sector/rating/duration buckets while keeping the arithmetic additive and the residual near zero.
 Multi-currency and multi-period linking add further wrinkles.

-Problems worth building for.
+Problems worth building for

 • Scenario and stress testing with parallel and non-parallel shifts across benchmark, curve, vol surface, spread, FX, and correlation regimes — historical replays (’87, ’98, ’08, ’20) and custom.